alik-git/duckietown-mbrl-lib/README.md

     sudo apt install curl git libgl1-mesa-dev libgl1-mesa-glx libglew-dev \
     libosmesa6-dev software-properties-common net-tools unzip vim \
     virtualenv wget xpra xserver-xorg-dev libglfw3-dev patchelf

+For mujoco you will need to add these path to youre LD_LIBRARY_PATH, we suggest you add it to youre .bashrc files in the hidden files on youre home, simply paste the line at the end of the file.
+You can also run the lines every time you enter a new terminal

+    export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:/home/kuwajerw/.mujoco/mujoco210/bin"
+    export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:/usr/lib/nvidia"

 #### dm_control

     pip install dm_control